newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

 Katz will tell you how to clean it up

 ## Assumption mismatch
-Gap between assumptions and reality persumes more and more development time Technical debt is taken on purpose and you imagine you'll pay it down Unlike techincal debt, assumption mismatch you can't be eliminated, you have to plan for it
+Gap between assumptions and reality presumes more and more development time Technical debt is taken on purpose and you imagine you'll pay it down Unlike technical debt, assumption mismatch you can't be eliminated, you have to plan for it

 ## Open Source
 Good examples of assumption mismatch